ARTIST'S STATEMENT

 As we look at a painting, we are simultaneously being looked back at by it.

-The act of painting, space, light, time, and memory—these do not exist in isolation.
-Though they contain contradictions, they envelop one another within a single, vast interconnection.
-When all of these are seamlessly united, a “space” that transcends subject and object emerges.
+The act of painting, space, light, time, and memory—these do not exist in isolation but, while harboring contradictions, envelop one another within a single, vast interconnection.

 Tomonari Nakayashiki